Pilgrimage Church of Wies, Steingaden, Germany

 The little white church on the top of a grassy hill offered salvation to the flocks that walked here past the ones that grazed here.

-The interior design and associated art are intended to reflect the spirituality of this pilgrimage and show themes of suffering and penance.
+The interior design and associated art are also intended to reflect the spirituality of the pilgrimage that so many people did to arrive here, and to show themes of suffering and penance.

 The main ceiling fresco of the resurrected Christ and the door to eternal life shows the central theology that redemption is born from sacrifice.